Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 Our Favorite Restaurants in Puglia

-• Monopoli: Gustavo.
-The most delicious sandwich ever!
+• Monopoli: Gustavo (most delicious sandwich ever!)

-• Avetrana: Osteria Sud e Terre Lontane.
-Incredible seafood plates.
+• Avetrana: Osteria Sud e Terre Lontane (incredible seafood plates)

 Outdoor cafe with several tables and people dining in a courtyard surrounded by old stone buildings, plants, and string lights, capturing the charm of Sassi di Matera—an idyllic moment on any Puglia itinerary.